Sali-mmbita/Plphackathon_myPortfolio/README.md

 }

 #dark-mode-toggle:checked ~ * {
-  /* Dark mode colors */
+  /* Dark mode overrides */
   --text-color: #f8f9fa;
   --bg-color: #121212;
   --card-bg: #1e1e1e;
 }
+Change colors, fonts, or layout styles to match your branding!

- Responsive Breakpoints
+📱 Responsive Design
+This portfolio is fully responsive using CSS media queries:

 Mobile: <768px

-Tablet: 768px-992px
+Tablet: 768px–992px

 Desktop: >992px

- Key CSS Techniques
+🧠 Key CSS Techniques
-CSS Variables for theming
+✅ CSS Variables for easy theming

-Checkbox Hack for interactive elements
+✅ Checkbox Hack for toggles (like dark mode)

-CSS Grid for layouts

-Flexbox for alignment
+✅ Flexbox & Grid for layout control

-CSS Transitions for animations
+✅ CSS Transitions for smooth effects

+✅ Media Queries for responsiveness

- Notes
+⚠️ Notes
-All interactivity achieved without JavaScript

-Form submissions require backend integration
+🔧 Form submissions require backend integration (e.g., Formspree, Netlify Forms)

-Images use placeholder URLs - replace with your own
+🖼️ Replace placeholder images with your own for a personal touch

- License
-MIT License - Free for personal and commercial use
+🧪 All features are built without any JavaScript

+💡 Final Thoughts
+This portfolio is a great starting point to showcase your work while keeping things simple and fast.
+Feel free to fork, customize, and make it your own!